 Introduction/ Background ACME:

-As it is said that the Indian Medical Graduate (IMG) is not competent enough to serve at the PHC of the village.
+It is said that the Indian Medical Graduate (IMG) is not competent enough to serve at the PHC of the village.
 The fault also lies with the present medical teaching methods where we don’t teach a basic concept of primary health care the way they are going to be applied in the field.
 For example preparing ORS, epidemic investigation, chlorination of water, and many more are taught in the classroom of Community Medicine.
 If it is implemented in the form of the objective structured case examination (OSCE) then the teacher and students have to teach and learn in that manner and so it will overcome gaps in the essential knowledge for those skills.
 (1–3)

 It has been observed that the traditional way of assessing students does not include the affective and psychomotor domain assessment most of the time, so the introduction of a structured way of assessment like OSPE and OSCE in the subjects will not only assess the student for the higher domain but also provide feedback to the teacher and student for the scope of improvement.(1,4–6)